RoboBPP: Benchmarking Robotic Online Bin Packing with Physics-based Simulation: Evaluation

 \section{Evaluation}

-Our experiments answer four key questions about the tested algorithms: (1) Which categories of algorithms are more suitable for the three industrial scenarios we propose?
-(2) Whether the algorithms exhibit consistent performance patterns across different scenarios or test settings?
+\wzf{Our experiments aim to answer the following questions about the tested algorithms}: (1) Which categories of algorithms are more suitable for the three industrial scenarios we propose?
+(2) Do the algorithms exhibit consistent performance patterns across different scenarios or test settings?
 (3) Which algorithms excel in particular evaluation dimensions (metrics)?
-(4) Can the stability-related metrics from the simulation environment guide the model toward producing stable and feasible results?
-To answer these questions, we conduct several groups of experiments.
+(4) Can the stability-related metrics from the simulation environment guide the model toward producing stable and feasible results? \wzf{(5) How do different algorithms compare in terms of the estimated industrial throughput measured by theoretical Picks Per Hour (PPH)?
+(6) To what extent do the simulation results align with the behavior observed on a real robotic system?} To answer these questions, we conduct several groups of experiments.